MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-ios-ipados.md

       When users enter their Azure AD credentials, the enrollment starts.

-  2. The Setup Assistant may prompt the user for additional information.
+  2. The Setup Assistant prompts the user for additional information.
 When it completes, users can use the device.
 When the home screen shows, the enrollment is complete.
   3. The Company Portal app automatically installs, which takes some time.
 Users open the Company Portal app, and sign in with their organization credentials (`user@contoso.com`) again.
 They'll see your apps and policies on the device.

 - **Enroll with user affinity + Setup Assistant with modern authentication - Company Portal app**: